ingwonsong/istio/tests/taaa/README.md

 See go/taaa for an overview of the project.

-The image here compiles tests and stores them in an OCI image.
-We use them to get test results into GKE Networking Guitar dataplanev2 TestGrid.
+Each subdirectory here is a Go module that defines a TaaA docker image.

 ## Arbitrary Notes

-*  The out subdirectory of the TaaA builder directory is in .gitignore
+*  The magefile build `out` subdirectories generated during build is in .gitignore